kiprasvitas/Krunker-API/README.md

 The API will return all of the specified user results.

+**One thing to keep in mind is that the first request might return an H12 error.
+This is not because the process failed, but because it took too long to solve the hcaptcha the first time.
+After the first request, it should return the results without an error.**

 I've also added app.json and this readme so you can:

 ## Deploy to Heroku